County seat: U.S. counties with more than one county seat

 Most counties have only one county seat.
-However, some counties in Alabama, Arkansas, Georgia, Iowa, Kentucky, Massachusetts, Mississippi, Missouri, New Hampshire, New York, and Vermont have two or more county seats, usually located on opposite sides of the county.
-An example is Harrison County, Mississippi, which lists both Biloxi and Gulfport as county seats, and Hinds County, Mississippi, which lists both Raymond and the state capital of Jackson.
+However, some counties in Alabama, Arkansas, California, Georgia, Iowa, Kentucky, Massachusetts, Mississippi, Missouri, New Hampshire, New York, and Vermont have two or more county seats, usually located on opposite sides of the county.
+Examples include Harrison County, Mississippi, which has both Biloxi and Gulfport as county seats, and Hinds County, Mississippi, which has both Raymond and the state capital of Jackson.
 The practice of multiple county seat towns dates from the days when travel was difficult.
-There have been few efforts to eliminate the two-seat arrangement, since a county seat is a source of pride (and jobs) for the towns involved.
+There have been few efforts to eliminate the two-seat arrangement, since a county seat is a source of civic pride for the towns involved, along with providing employment opportunities.
+By virtue of the unique term endemic only to its state, Bennington County, Vermont is US only county to have two "shire towns", being Manchester, Vermont as the North Shire and the eponymously named Bennington as the South Shire; the rugged topography in the rural county necessitates two accessible seats of government.

-There are 36 counties with multiple county seats (no more than two each) in 11 states:
+There are 33 counties with multiple county seats in 11 states: